 Director, Vehicle Technologies Office

-With more than 28 years of experience in the development of vehicle, alternative fuel, and electrochemical technologies, he adds a wealth of expertise to EERE.
+With more than 30 years of experience in the development of vehicle, alternative fuel, and electrochemical technologies, he adds a wealth of expertise to EERE.
 He previously served as EERE's Senior Advisor for Transportation Technologies, Acting Director for EERE's Fuel Cell Technologies Office, Team Lead for Hydrogen Production, Team Lead for Fuel Cell Technology, co-chair of two FreedomCAR and Fuel Partnership Technical Teams, and the U.S. representative to the International Energy Agency's Hydrogen Implementing Agreement.
-He serves on the Board of Directors of the American National Standards Institute.
+He is a recipient of the Presidential Rank Award for Meritorious Executive.

-He holds a Bachelor of Science in Chemical Engineering from the University of Maryland.
+He holds a Bachelor of Science degree in Chemical Engineering from the University of Maryland.